TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Creation.rst

 The wizard identifier is used:

 *  when calling the wizard from the :ref:`command line <upgrade_wizard_execute>`.
-*  when marking the wizard as done in the table `sys_registry`
+*  when marking the wizard as done in the table :sql:`sys_registry`

-Since all upgrade wizards of TYPO3 core and extensions are registered using the identifier as key in the global array :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['ext/install']['update']`, it is recommended to prepend the identifier with the extension key to make it unique.
+Since all upgrade wizards of TYPO3 core and extensions are registered using the identifier as key in the global array :php:`$GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['ext/install']['update']`, it is recommended to prepend the identifier with something unique to the extension to make it unique.

 You SHOULD use the following naming convention for the identifier:

-`extKey_wizardName`, for example `bootstrapPackage_addNewDefaultTypes`
+`extName_wizardName`, for example `bootstrapPackage_addNewDefaultTypes`

 *  extension key and wizard name in lowerCamelCase, separated by underscore
 *  existing underscores in extension keys are replaced by capitalizing the